-It’s quite fortunate that Porthmerion’s labyrinthine nature lends itself perfectly in almost any wether situation, with its flamboyant jutting towers and classic halls are the ideal place to hide to explore some new music, while these artisanally crafted buildings offered some shelter from any intermittent storms.
+It’s quite fortunate that Portmeirion’s labyrinthine nature lends itself perfectly in almost any weather situation, with its flamboyant jutting towers and classic halls are the ideal place to hide to explore some new music, while these artistically crafted buildings offered some shelter from any intermittent storms.
 The main festival site was fortunately, for the most part well tented also.
-Anyone with a willingness to wander and explore the grand location of the grounds likely had a wondeful time.
+Anyone with a willingness to wander and explore the grand location of the grounds likely had a wonderful time.

 Main Stage Super Stars

 The exception being the main stage of No6, but anyone there was in too high of spirits to be bothered anyway.
 Hot Chip brought the party with their brand of 2000’s indie-techno, bringing a host of dancers on stage, and whipping the crowd into a jump-up-and-down-party-frenzy on Saturday Night.

 Sunday arrived, along with Wales’ own Super Furry Animals, who revelled in the Welsh-ness of the festival; you could tell that they preferred speaking in their mother tongue as they reguiled the crowd.
 They decimated the main crowd with rapturous renditions of and ‘The Man Don’t Give’, for which they had a quick momentary costume change, re-emerging as Yetis from their ‘Golden Retriever’ video.